Church of Israel: Beliefs

-The church's doctrine states that it believes in one true and everliving, self-existing, uncreated God whose name is Jehovah and in the Trinity - however rejecting the term in favor of the term Godhead.
-It also believes the Gifts of the Spirit still continue into the modern day.
-Where it diverges from mainstream Christianity is in its advocacy of Kinism and Dominionism.
+The church's doctrine states that it believes in one true and ever-living, self-existing, uncreated God, whose name is Jehovah, and in the Trinity; however, the church rejects the term in favor of Godhead.
+It also believes the Gifts of the Spirit continue to be given today.
+Where it diverges from mainstream Christianity is in its advocacy of kinism and dominionism.

 Serpent seed doctrine

-Gayman is famous for propagating the theology known as "two-seedline", or "serpent seed" doctrine.
-This doctrine holds that white people are descendants of Adam and are hence the chosen people of God.
+Gayman is recognized for propagating the "two-seedline" or "serpent seed" doctrine.
+The doctrine holds that white people are descendants of Adam and are hence the chosen people of God.
 The Jewish people are said to be descendants of Cain and thus of Satan.
-This belief was developed by Wesley A. Swift, Conrad Gaard, Dan Gayman, and William Potter Gale, among others.
+This antisemitic belief was developed by Wesley A. Swift, Conrad Gaard, Dan Gayman, and William Potter Gale, among others.

 Political views

 The Church of Israel holds a "deep distrust for the government".
-At one time, the church did not believe in the use of Social Security numbers, driver's licenses, or marriage licenses.
-Most children in the church who were home-birthed do not have Social Security numbers.
+At one time, the church did not believe in using Social Security numbers, driver's licenses, or marriage licenses.
+Most children in the church who were home birthed do not have Social Security numbers.

 Medicine

-The Church of Israel believes that the medical profession is "Jewish" and discourages the use of doctors and immunizations.
+The Church of Israel believes that the medical profession is "Jewish"—an antisemitic trope—and discourages the use of physicians and immunizations.

 Sabbath and holidays

-Since 1987 The Church of Israel regards the seventh day as the Sabbath.
+Since 1987, the Church of Israel has regarded the seventh day of the week as the Sabbath.
 It also rejects traditional Christian holidays such as Christmas and Easter as pagan innovations.
-It celebrates the Hebrew feast days in their stead.
+It celebrates the Jewish holidays in their stead despite its anti-Jewish belief system.